pry/pry-stack_explorer/README.md

 -------------------------

 * First release, so may have teething problems.
-* Limited to MRI 1.9.2+ at this stage.
+* Limited to Rubinius, and MRI 1.9.2+ at this stage.

 Contact
 -------